CloudNativeSDWAN/cnwan-docs/README.md

 # Cloud-Native SD-WAN (CNWAN) Project

-The Cloud-Native SD-WAN project (CNWAN) bridges the gap between SD-WAN technologies and Cloud-Native applications running on Kubernetes
+The Cloud-Native SD-WAN project (CNWAN) bridges the gap between SD-WAN technologies and Cloud-Native applications running on Kubernetes.

+The documentation for the CNWAN project is a work in progress.
+Please contact us at [cnwan@cisco.com](mailto:cnwan@cisco.com) with any questions.

 ## Overview